JoannaPichon/clean-id/README.md

 # Clean Id

 ## Context
+Personal project for fun, made in January 2021

+## Goal
 PHP and SQL script for rearrange id in table in database.<br/>
 For example, if you have a table with auto increments's id and you delete some entires, <br/>
 the script will loop in the table and set the id successive and set the next id for the right number (last id +1)<br/>